arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

   Starting a pairing session, there's nothing nicer than discussing about design.

-- **It sets a micro scope**.
-Once the goal is written down to words, it's so easy to know when I'm done coding.
-Without pre-emptive message, I often found myself in a flow state, wondering: "*Should I stop coding and finally commit?
-When is it enough changes?
-  Am I done yet?*".
-  Checking if I reached the planned goal is just easier.

 - **It creates a natural timebox**: I make my best to commit to baby-step progresses, from a stable state to the next little goal.
-When I have the tendency to digress, it's easy to verify if a chance belongs or not to the goal.
+It's easy to verify if a chance belongs or not to the goal.
-  This naturally leads to small timeboxed, scoped sessions.

-- **It goes well with short-lived feature branches**: pre-emptive messages define micro-goals, and they live in the context of a wider goal, defined by the branch name.
+- **It goes well with short-lived feature branches**: messages define micro-goals, and they live in the context of the wider goal defined by the branch name.
 Which is also pre-emptive, by design.
-  These 2 levels of goals help me steering the direction I'm moving toward.
+  These 2 levels of goals help me steering the direction.

 - **The commit history gains natural granularity**.
 Each commit has a single goal (one could say it respects the Single Responsibility